 Follow the doctor’s instructions carefully and take your child to scheduled visits so the doctor can see how the treatment is working.

-In mild cases of amblyopia, the doctor may suggest the use of an eye drop called atropine.
-Erase the strong eye so your child does not need to wear a patch.
+In mild cases of amblyopia, the doctor may suggest using an eye drop called atropine.
+Erase the strong eye, so your child does not need to wear a patch.